 with books and they always have stock of all our titles - no waiting

-while they order a book from us which is what some on-line bookstores
+while they order a book from a distributor which is what some on-line

 do.